hiesabx/reservoirflow/docs/source/about_us.rst

 Priority
 --------

-We prioritize strategic topics such as: energy and the environment. ``ReservoirFlow`` is our first tool that is designed to help the energy industry including oil and gas companies to become more efficient and data driven.
+We prioritize strategic topics such as: energy and the environment. ``ReservoirFlow`` is our first tool that is designed to help the energy industry (mainly oil, gas, and underground energy storage companies) to become more efficient and data driven.
 Our goal is to reduce the carbon footprint of energy operations while enhancing productivity and sustainability.
 By leveraging advanced analytics and machine learning, we aim to empower automation in intelligent fields to transform the industry, making it more environmentally friendly, resilient and adaptive to future challenges.

 Philosophy of ``ReservoirFlow``